I told her to find a safe place for her glasses each night |

 Obviously her skin issues, which I have documented extensively on many other blog posts, brought a whole new minefield when I dragged her from doctor to specialist to "woo-woo" expert, desperately trying to find the elusive cure.
 I watched my happy little girl become depressed and desperate.
 I've also watched as her little body became bloated from the extensive cortisone that was prescribed and how her swollen body and raw skin would create a rift between her and the other children as she was teased and later bullied because she was in constant pain so was labelled as "weird."
 She just withdrew futher into herself.
 She is very sensitive and just as she was able to begin re-building her lost confidence, other issues came to the fore.
 The side-effects of that medication were the oppposite of cortisone and she lost weight almost overnight and while the medication worked, the physical side-affects were detrimental so they were stopped.
 Then last year my mom passed away and this has hit her very hard.
 This little girl, although only 10 years old, has had enough turmoil for someone double her age.

-Concert Order of Events
+Concert Order of Events |

-No trolls?
+No trolls? |

-I got this note offering to replace it
+When Tomato broke my special bowl, I got this note offering to replace it |

 My wish for my little Tomato is that all the negatives that she has gone through in her short life, remain in the past 10 years and the next 10 are fantastic positive years full of wonder, excitement and discovery (without giving mom and dad too many grey hairs in the process!)